JanneMattila/azure-firewall-and-network-testing/workloads/private-aci/README.md

 Message: The image 'crazfwdemo000010.azurecr.io/apps/jannemattila/webapp-network-tester:1.0.56' in container group 'ci-workload' is not accessible.
 Please check the image and registry credential.
 ```

-It means that `Allow trusted Microsoft services to access this container registry` is not enabled for that container registry.
+It means that `Allow trusted Microsoft services to access this container registry` is not enabled for that container registry ([link](https://learn.microsoft.com/en-us/azure/container-instances/using-azure-container-registry-mi#configure-registry-authentication)).

 [Allow trusted services to securely access a network-restricted container registry](https://learn.microsoft.com/en-us/azure/container-registry/allow-access-trusted-services)